Pier and Wreck Dive Combination!

-Join me in the Outer Hebrides for a Winter combination of a 'Pier and Wreck Dive'!
+Join me in the Outer Hebrides for a combination of a 'Pier and Wreck Snorkel / Freedive'!

-The actual dive will last for about 3 Hours ... but again with meeting and greeting / kitting out / travel to dive site and then extraction and doffing you can be assured that the whole days' activity will be around about 7 hours!!!
+The actual dive will last for about 3 Hours or even longer ... but again with meeting and greeting / kitting out / travel to dive site and then extraction and doffing you can be assured that the whole days' activity will be around about 7 hours!!!

 Leaving from a nearby jetty at Loch Carnan we'll enter the confines of the multi-layer and substantially long pier after around about 50 metres of finning.
 This pier is adjacent to an oil / petroleum storage depot and has a thick wooden planked ceiling above it.
 There is a multitude of different gaps and exciting confines to navigate through!